adityaashuklaa/Docker/Readme.md

 - ![Example Image](image.png)
 - Docker is  really good at caching.
 - Also, if you're are database inside a container, whenever you'll delete the container the database will also be erased.
+- Pre signed urls are used to send images directly to the aws, whenever a commit is done.

 ## More Commands
 -  docker exec => This command is used to execute a command inside a container.